-each student loves learning and can't get enough of it ... all students feel truly CONNECTED to their learning, their school community, and the world around them . . . every classroom provides challenging instruction tailored to each child ... all students understand that their thoughts and actions matter... each student aspires to the highest levels of learning and recognizes that education is a lifelong journey-not a destination ... each of our schools is noted for its EXCE achievement is reflected in authentic student performances ... each student discovers the leader within him or herself... we all celebrate and learn from our diversity... each student fosters the Well-being of others ... teamwork is the source of our success-and leadership is its catalyst ... every staff member makes a difference in students' lives ... all students are Confident in expressing their ideas and opinions... everyone knows our schools are Caring, Safe, and Secure environments ... all families are partners in their children's education ... innovation and excellence are the heart and soul of JCPS ... the community speaks of its public schools with Unabashed pride each employee is proud to be on the JCPS team... and all students graduate prepared to achieve their goals and follow their dreams.
+each student loves learning and can't get enough of it . . . all students feel truly CONNECTED to their learning, their school community, every classroom provides challenging instruction tailored to each child . . . all students understand that their thoughts and actions matter . . . each student aspires to the highest levels of learning and recognizes that education is a lifelong journey-not a destination . . . each of our schools is noted for its EXCENDE . . . achievement is reflected in authentic student performances . . . each student discovers the eader within him or herself... we all celebrate and learn from our diversity... each student fosters the Well-heing of others ... teamwork is the source of our success-and leadership is its catalyst . . . every staff member makes a difference in students' lives . . . all students are confident in expressing their ideas and opinions. . . everyone knows our schools are Caring, safe, and secure environments ... all families are partners in their children's education . . . innovation and excellence are the heart and soul of JCPS ... the community speaks of its public schools with unabashed pride each employee is proud to be on the JCPS team ... and all students graduate prepared to achieve their goals and follow their dreams.